I have developed these principles as part of my brokerage activities in order to minimise risks and maximise results.

 Limitations:

 In the end, all the parties have to secure their own interests by themselves.
-I do not guarantee anything to anyone.
+Thus, I do not guarantee anything to anyone.

 The “Me, Myself and I” principle can prevail under certain circumstances.

-Companies run reputational and legal risks.
+Companies also face reputational and legal risks.

 This is an example of an acceptable corporate email: firstname.lastname@companyname.com